 During this encounter with the authorities, the respondent received a blow to the head with a baton and was bleeding badly (see image).

 After this, the group-members were loaded into vehicles brought to the scene by the Hungarian authorities and driven back to the border with Serbia, near the Serbian city of Subotica.
-There, the Hungarian forces took them out of the vehicles and led them towards a pushed a door in the barbed-wire fence which separates the border between Hungary and Serbia.
+There, the Hungarian officers took them out of the vehicles and led them towards a door in the barbed-wire fence which separates the border between Hungary and Serbia.
 They were told to walk though it, after which the door was closed and the men began to walk back towards Subotica.
 On their way, they came across a petrol station, which they stopped at and asked for help.
 There, an employee called the local police who later arrived and arranged an ambulance for the men.